kategmoloney/tidy_tidy/README.md

 # tidy_tidy

-This is the public repository for the tutorial on **GitHub repositories and Basic Data Tidying and Visualization**, created for the tutorial creation assignment the the 2020 Data Sience Coure
+This is the public repository for the tutorial on **GitHub repositories and Basic Data Tidying and Visualization**, created for the tutorial creation assignment the the 2020 Data Science Coure

 # The link to the **tutorial** (website version) can be accessed [here](https://eddatascienceees.github.io/tutorial-kategmoloney/)